206 Showalter Hall

 Graduate students are expected to make efficient progress toward their degree.
-Those found to have attempted credits on their record at or above 150% of the minimum number of credits required for their program will be prevented from registering until they have met with their academic advisor, established a revised plan for program completion and specified a new graduation term.
-This plan must be submitted with the written support of the student’s academic advisor and approved by the director of Graduate Studies in order for the student to register.
+Those found to have attempted credits on their record at or above 150% of the minimum number of credits required for their program, excluding independent study, thesis or research project courses, will be prevented from registering until they have met with their academic advisor, established a revised plan for program completion and specified a new graduation term.
+This plan must be submitted with the written support of the student’s academic advisor and approved by the Director of Graduate Programs in order for the student to register.

 Previous Graduate Credit